 2. Prepare your book proposal using the guidelines in The Elements of a Nonfiction Book Proposal.

 On acceptance you will need to email your book proposal and at least two sample pages of writing to Cindy no later than April 25.
 Cindy will forward your file to the others in the clinic, and you will also receive (via email) a copy of what the others in the clinic have submitted.
-Important: Please put everything in ONE file and save in Word 2003-2007 or RTF.
+Important: Please put everything in ONE file and save as a Word doc or docx or in RTF.

 Proposal-writing classes have always left me feeling a bit bewildered.
 Each instructor had their own, different list of “musts,” “dos,” and “don’ts.”
 The fog lifted for me after working with Cindy Lambert at CCWC.
 A delightful and caring mentor, I would have enjoyed her class under any circumstances.
 But as a teacher Cindy really zeroed in on: WHAT we needed to include in our proposal, WHY that information was important to an Acquisitions Editor, WHERE each section should be shown for optimum effect, HOW to dig deeply to uncover what made our writing stand out in a crowd, and, maybe most importantly, WHO are our readers?
 It took my understanding of writing and publishing to a whole new level.